paulosabayomi/ThreadsPipe-py/README.md

                 who_can_reply="accounts_you_follow"
             )
 ```

 **Parameters**
 *post*: `str | ""` This parameter takes a string which is the text content of the post, it can be of any length and can be more than 500 which is the current character limit allowed in a post, ThreadsPipe will split the text into different batches of 500 characters, if the provided text is more than 500 and upload the first batch as the root post and then upload the rest of the batches as a reply to the root post, then the resulting post is going to be like an X thread post.

 *files*: `List | []` The media files that will be attached to the post, the allowed file types can be `bytes`, url to a file, and `base64`, you can also pass in the path to a local file, the number of files can be any length and more than 10, if the number of files is more than 10 which is the limit for a post, ThreadsPipe would split them into batches of 10 files and send the first batch with the first text batch and the rest of the batch either as replies to the root post (if the text content of the post is less than 500) or with the text batch reply(ies) to the root post.

 *file_captions*: `List[str | None] | []` The captions for the media files, provide the captions based on the index of the provided files and provide `None` at the index of the files that does not have caption, the length of the provided caption does not have to match the number of files provided, for example if 5 files were provided, to provided captions for files at index 1 and 4 it would be `[None, "Caption for file at index 1", None, None, "Caption for file at index 4"]`.

 *tags*: `List[str] | []` If you would like to provide the hashtags instead of adding them to the end of the text content, you can provide them with this property instead, they can be any length, this will have no effect if both `handle_hashtags` and `auto_handle_hashtags` are `False`, Learn more about the `handle_hashtags` and `auto_handle_hashtags` to understand them better.

 *reply_to_id*: `str | None` To reply to a post pass in the media id of the target post that you want to reply to, replying to a post also behaves like normal post and the text content and files will also be handled the same way.

-*who_can_reply*: `str | None` Use this parameter to set who can reply to the post you're sending, use the `ThreadsPipe.who_can_reply_list` property to get a list of all available options, supported options are and one of `'everyone'`, `'accounts_you_follow'`, and `'mentioned_only'`
+*who_can_reply*: `str | None` Use this parameter to set who can reply to the post you're sending, use the `ThreadsPipe.who_can_reply_list` property to get a list of all available options, supported options are and one of `'everyone'`, `'accounts_you_follow'`, and `'mentioned_only'`.

 *chained_post*: `bool | True` To turn off the automatic post chaining when the provided text content and/or the files are above the limit set this parameter to `False`.

 *persist_tags_multipost*: `bool | False` Set this parameter to `True` if you want either the hashtags at the end of the provided text content or the provided hashtags to not be splitted and just be added as they are, this is useful only if you are using a single hashtag and you want the hashtag to be added to each of the chained posts.

-*allowed_country_codes*: `List[str] | []` This requires the user to have the geo-gating permission, if you want to restrict the post to a country or a set of countries, provide the list of allowed country codes to this parameter, the format should be either a comma separated country codes i.e. "US,CA,NG" or a `List` of the allowed country codes i.e. ["US","CA","NG"], you can check if you have the permission to use the geo-gating feature by calling the `ThreadsPipe.is_eligible_for_geo_gating`
+*allowed_country_codes*: `List[str] | []` This requires the user to have the geo-gating permission, if you want to restrict the post to a country or a set of countries, provide the list of allowed country codes to this parameter, the format should be either a comma separated country codes i.e. "US,CA,NG" or a `List` of the allowed country codes i.e. ["US","CA","NG"], you can check if you have the permission to use the geo-gating feature by calling the `ThreadsPipe.is_eligible_for_geo_gating`.

 *Returns*
 dict | requests.Response | Response

-##### ThreadsPipe.get_quota_usage
+### ThreadsPipe.get_quota_usage

 ```py
 api.get_quota_usage(for_reply=False)
 ```

 - Description
 The method to get user's quota usage

 **Parameters**
 *for_reply*: `bool | False` Set this parameter to `True` to get the media reply post reply quota usage, default is `False` which returns the quota usage for posts.

 *Returns*
 requests.Response | Response | None

-##### ThreadsPipe.get_auth_token
+### ThreadsPipe.get_auth_token

 ```py
 api.get_auth_token(
     app_id: str,